 - VU is a public, two-year, comprehensive, community college that features a full-service student residential environment.
 Our primary mission is to provide associate degree and certificate programs in a wide variety of academic and occupational majors leading to entry to a four-year university or to the workforce.

-Listed among the top community colleges in Indiana for:
+Vincennes University places among the top 20% of community colleges in Indiana for:

 - Category Attribute